 N is a number of seconds.

-If you’re using the Java DNS name resolution and have multiple IP (multiple DNS records) for a given hostname, Gatling will automatically shuffle them to emulate DNS round-robin.
+If you’re using the JDK resolution and have multiple IP (multiple DNS records) for a given hostname, Gatling will automatically shuffle them to emulate DNS round-robin.

 You can use a Netty based DNS resolution instead, with